dnsimple/dnsimple-developer/content/libraries.md

 # Libraries

-There are already a couple different libraries that use the DNSimple API.
+There are several libraries available that use the DNSimple API.
 You can use these as a starting point or continue on through the documentation below.

 If you develop a client for the API [please let us know](mailto:support@dnsimple.com) so we can add it here.com.